Goorakh/RiskOfChaos/README.md

 ## Changelog

-**?.?.?
-Changes:**
+**(Next Version) Changes:**

 * Added Effect: Warbanner

-* Effects giving equipment will now prioritize the active equipment slot first, then continue looking for empty ones
+* Effects giving equipment will now prioritize the active equipment slot first, then continue looking for empty ones.
+If no empty slots are found, the current equipment slot is overriden (old equipment is dropped at the player's feet)

 * Decreased likelyhood of Gravity-based effects happening several times per stage